-The remaining sixty-seven (67%) percent of the units may be set aside for mixed income housing or a different combination of workforce housing and market rate housing, all for a period of at least thirty (30) fifteen years for single family housing and at least 30 years for multifamily housing.
+The remaining sixty-seven (67%) percent of the units may be set aside for mixed income housing or a combination of workforce housing and market rate housing, all for a period of at least thirty (30) years.
 The aforementioned requirements shall be set forth in the form of a declaration of restrictive covenants and conditions or similar agreement.
 If for some reason, these percentages cannot be supported by the developer's proposed financing plan, the developer may suggest, for the city's consideration, other combinations, that still support an affordability component as a part of the overall project.
 Unless otherwise prohibited by law, the city council, in its sole and absolute discretion, may relax the aforementioned requirements if the proposed financing plan will not support the percentages set forth above.
 If a person receives city funds and purchases or leases city owned property, the higher affordability standards set forth in the Affordable Housing Program ordinance shall apply.